MohamadYusuf/WebRx-Site/docs/component-registration.md

 Note that only the nodes inside the specified element will be cloned into each instance of the component.
 The container element will not be treated as part of the component template.

-You’re not limited to using template elements, but these are convenient (on browsers that support them) since they don’t get rendered on their own.
+You're not limited to using template elements, but these are convenient (on browsers that support them) since they don't get rendered on their own.
 Any other element type works too.

 ### An existing element instance